YVC-Sync/Instacart-Python-Analysis/README.md

 ## Objective
 <img src="instacart_logo.png" alt="Instacart Logo" width="200">
-Instacart is an online grocery store that operates through an app.
-Instacart already has very good sales, but they want to uncover more information about their sales patterns.
-The objective of this study is to analyze customer behavior and uncover patterns for growth.
+Instacart is an online grocery service available through both website and mobile app.
+While the platform already has strong sales, the goal of this study is to analyze customer behavior and identify patterns to drive further growth.

 ## Key Features
 - **Data Cleaning with Pandas**: Cleaning and preparing Instacart transaction data for analysis.